Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Datasets

 \subsection{QuantumTheorems}

 QuantumTheorems includes 134 problems spanning core areas of quantum theory.
-These problems introduce unique challenges, as they require integrating finite-dimensional linear algebra, complex analysis, and matrix theory with quantum principles such as unitarity, Hermiticity, and measurement postulates.
-This domain-specific knowledge is absent from existing datasets of formal proofs, making QT a valuable benchmark for testing and advancing formal reasoning in physics.
+These problems introduce unique challenges, as they require integrating finite-dimensional linear algebra, complex analysis, and matrix theory with quantum principles such as unitarity, hermiticity, and measurement postulates.
+This domain-specific knowledge is absent from existing lean datasets, making QT a valuable benchmark for testing and advancing formal reasoning in physics.
 QT was generated through an iterative human-in-the-loop process, combining automated proof synthesis with expert curation (see Appendix \ref{app:quantumtheorems} for more details and examples).

-We generated problems at two levels of difficulty: basic problems are short (require on average 1–10 line proofs to solve) and often solvable with standard automation tactics (\texttt{simp}, \texttt{linarith}), e.g., a post-measurement state is an eigenstate of the measurement projector.
-Intermediate level problems (requiring 10–50 line proofs to solve) are solvable with systematic case analysis and orchestration of rewrite rules, such as proving simultaneous diagonalization of commuting observables.
+We generated problems at two levels of difficulty: basic problems are short (proof requires 1-10 lines of Lean code) and often solvable with standard automation tactics (\texttt{simp}, \texttt{linarith}), e.g., proving that a post-measurement state is an eigenstate of the measurement projector.
+Intermediate level problems (proof requires 10-50 lines of Lean code) are solvable with systematic case analysis and orchestration of rewrite rules, such as proving simultaneous diagonalization of commuting observables.

 QT represents a first step toward computer-verified quantum mechanics, addressing the challenge of ensuring correctness in quantum information protocols and algorithms.
 The dataset has practical importance beyond research: as quantum technologies grow more complex, errors in proofs or hidden assumptions can have serious consequences.
 For instance, a recent bug in a proof claiming to break lattice-based cryptography -- only identified weeks later by experts -- illustrates the risks of unchecked reasoning in high-stakes domains~\cite{rousseau2024bug, chen2024lattice}.
 QT provides a first-of-its-kind resource for developing tools which can help detect these mistakes earlier.